 Wigan and Leigh College has opted into the TEF and received a Silver award.

-This programme is assessed through a variety of methods from coursework, portfolio assessment through to exhibitions.
+The HND programme is assessed through a variety of methods from written assignments to course work.

 How to apply